Grinnode-live/grinnode.live/README.md

 #### CORS disabled
-as of December 2019 CORS on the HTTP(s) API is disabled and can be used from your application or website
+as of December 2019 CORS on the HTTP(s) API is disabled and can be used from your application or website 01/2020 - enabled API v2 on all high-available public GRIN-Node